Planetoid 127

 Planetoid 127 is a novel by Edgar Wallace published in 1929.

 Plot summary

-Planetoid 127 is a novel in which Professor Colson uses a device to communicate with Earth's sister planet (located on the other side of the Sun) to get stock market results in advance.
+Planetoid 127 is a novel in which Professor Colson of Earth uses a device to communicate with its sister planet (on the far side of the Sun) to get stock market results in advance.

 Reception

-Dave Langford reviewed Planetoid 127 for White Dwarf #87, and stated that "a rare SF venture by the doyen of hack thrillers."
+Dave Langford reviewed Planetoid 127 in 1987, for White Dwarf #87, calling it "a rare SF venture by the doyen of hack thrillers."